 How Do I Calculate Leverage in XAUUSD

-For 50:1 leverage ratio it means 1:50 leverage option means a trader can borrow $50 from their broker for every $1 dollar in their trading account, henceforth a trader with a deposit of $1,000 can borrow up to $50,000 dollars from their broker - ($1,000*1:50 which's equal to $50,000).
-A trader can then use this borrowed capital to open trades with.
+For a 50:1 leverage ratio, this means that for every $1 a trader has, they can borrow $50 from their broker: so, a trader with $1,000 can borrow as much as $50,000 from their broker ($1,000 1:50 = $50,000).
+The trader can then use this borrowed money to make trades.

 For 10:1 leverage ratio it means 1:10 leverage option means a trader can borrow $10 from their broker for every $1 dollar in their trading account, therefore a trader with a deposit of $1,000 can borrow upto $10,000 from their broker - ($1,000*1:10 which's equal to $10,000).
 A trader can then use this borrowed capital to open trades with.